qbead/qbeadWebsite/content/book/progpatterns.md

 float pi = 3.1415;
 ```

-Above we stored the number $\pi$ in a variable with the name `pi`, which would
+Here we stored part of the number $\pi$ in a variable with the name `pi`.
+We could
-let us use it in other parts of our code if we need to do computations that
+then use this variable in other parts of our code to do computations that
 involve circles.

+Notice that through all of our code we have used the equality sign `=` to mean
+"store the value on the right in the memory cell on the left".
+This differs
+from the usual mathematical meaning of the sign, which is usually means
+"check if the left and right side have the same value".
+You can blame early
+computer scientists and their laziness for the misuse of this sign in most
+modern programming languages.

 # Functions

 Functions, also known as routines, are commands that take a few variables and
 do something useful with them.
+A function could act like a calculator,
-They could compute a new value based on the
+computing a new value based on the variables that are given to it.
+A function
-variables that were given to them and then provide this value so that we
-can store it for future use.
-They could also do something that affects the world
+could also do something that affects the world
-around them, like blinking an LED, playing a sound, or sending a message.
+around it, like blinking an LED, playing a sound, or sending a message.

-Some functions are already built into the programming language, similar to how
+Most programing languages have some functions built into them, similar to how
-a new cell phone comes with pre-installed apps.
+a new cellphone comes with pre-installed apps.
 We can use these functions without
 having to write them ourselves.
 Here is an example function called `max` that takes two
-numbers and it returns the larger of the two.
+numbers as input and returns the larger number.

 ```c++
 int number_a = 5;